gelstudios/gitfiti/README.md

 - [Gitfiti Painter](http://codepen.io/cbas/pen/vOXeKV) visual drawing tool for artists to easily create templates
 - [git-draw](https://github.com/ben174/git-draw) a Chrome extension which will allow you to freely draw on your commit map(!)
 - [github-jack](https://github.com/tardypad/github-jack) a pure bash version with space invaders and shining creepypasta
+- [github-graffiti](https://github.com/mavrk/github-graffiti) a GUI editor with a bash script to allow custom designs on your commit map
 - Seen something else?
 Submit a pull request or open an issue!